 Who do I need to notify when I make a Property and Financial Affairs LPA?

-You are not obliged to notify anyone that you are making an LPA.
-However, you have the option to notify up to five people.
-These people will be sent a letter and will have three weeks to raise any objections.
+You are not obligated to notify anybody that you are intending on making an LPA.
+However, you do have the option to notify up to five people (usually a spouse or family member).
+These parties will all be sent official letters detailing your intentions, and will in turn have up to three weeks to raise any objections.